SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: SMILE-UHURA Challenge

 \subsubsection{Secret Dataset}

-The \textit{Secret Dataset} was created using TOF-MRAs from a different study~\cite{mattern2018prospective}, comprising 3D TOF-MRA data from seven healthy subjects scanned at 7T with the same isotropic resolution of 300 \textmu m as the \textit{Open Dataset}.
-These images were acquired using prospective motion correction techniques to minimise image blurring and prevent the loss of small vessels.
+The \textit{Secret Dataset} was created using TOF-MRAs from a different study~\cite{mattern2018prospective}, comprising 3D TOF-MRA data from seven healthy volunteers (age 25-36 years, mean age 29.6 years, 4 male).
+In line with the \textit{Open Dataset}, the images were acquired at 7T with an isotropic resolution of 300 \textmu m utilising four slabs, but with 60 instead of 52 slices per slab.
+In contrast to the \textit{Open Dataset}, prospective motion correction was used during the TOF-MRA acquisitions of the \textit{Secret Dataset} to mitigate image blurring and prevent the loss of small vessels due to head motion.
 In addition, sparse venous saturation was implemented to suppress venous contamination in the angiograms while remaining within specific absorption rate limits (the \textit{Open Dataset} did not apply any venous saturation).
+All seven available \textit{Secret Dataset} volumes were used exclusively for held-out evaluation, providing an external test cohort that, although demographically comparable to the \textit{Open Dataset}, was acquired under a distinct protocol and therefore probes the generalisability of the submitted methods across acquisition conditions.
+The study was approved by the ethics committee of the Otto-von-Guericke-University of Magdeburg, Germany.